What’s on in Sydney in November 2022

-Make your way to Woodstock Community Centre on Sunday 07 November for the third annual Woodstock Market.
-Just 10 minutes walk from Burwood Station the market will host more than 60 high-quality stalls perfect for unique gifts, making your Christmas shopping a little bit easier.
+Make your way to Woodstock Community Centre for the fourth annual Woodstock Market.
+Just 10 minutes walk from Burwood Station the market will host over 70 high-quality stalls perfect for unique gifts, making your Christmas shopping a little easier.
 At the same time, you know your dollars are going directly to the creators

 Where: Woodstock Community Centre, 22 Church St, Burwood

 More: More details here